 The byway is best navigated during spring, summer and fall, and offers enough recreation for its travelers.
 Sedgwick Bar and Julesburg State Wildlife areas provide good fishing and hunting grounds.
 South Platte River offers great tailwater fishing as well.
 Other delightful activities include bird watching, hiking and biking.

-Passes through: Ovid
+Passes through: Ovid, CO

 Season: Year round